ChrisMarshallNY/ITCB-master/01-CBCentralManagerDelegate/README.md

 We don't actually do much with this information.
 We'll show it to the user, when we display the results, but it is more of a demonstrative exercise.

-Below the Characteristic discovery callback, add the following code:
+Below the Notification Change callback, add the following code:

     public func peripheral(_ peripheral: CBPeripheral, didWriteValueFor characteristic: CBCharacteristic, error: Error?) {
         _timeoutTimer?.invalidate()